prof-rossetti/intro-to-python/exercises/rock-paper-scissors/README.md

 ## Requirements

 Once you have completed the setup section above, you are ready to tackle the implementation of this exercise, as described by the sections below.
+To develop good version control habits, aim to make a separate commit after completing each section.

 ### Processing User Inputs

 The application should prompt the user to input, or otherwise select, an option (i.e. "rock", "paper", or "scissors") via command-line interface (CLI).
+It should store the user's selection in a variable for later reference.

 > HINT: use [the `input()` function](/notes/python/inputs.md) to capture user inputs.